Xemorr/Cambridge-CS-Notes/Year 1 Courses/Databases/Databases.md

 Databases is one of the first courses taken in Computer Science at Cambridge.

 ## What is a database management system?
 (DBMS)
+Database management interfaces are often very large when programming, as they often include querying languages.

+Databases use [[CRUD]] and [[ACID]] transactions, the fact that they use ACID transactions is what makes an operating system's file system not be thought of as a database. [[ACID]] is particularly useful when allowing for numerous concurrent users.

+There are two common categorisation of databases [[NoSQL]] and [[SQL]].
+Although, both of these databases often steal ideas from the other side.

 ## Databases focuses on three specific data models
 ### [[Relational Model]]